 The loss of car parks due to construction and road improvements

-When construction of the new library starts in November 2017, there will be a permanent loss of 23 off-street car parks next to Johnsonville Community Centre and six on-street car parks on Moorefield Road.
+When construction of the new library starts, there will be a permanent loss of 23 off-street car parks next to Johnsonville Community Centre and six on-street car parks on Moorefield Road.

 Public transport changes by mid-2018 will have a range of impacts on Moorefield Road car parks.
 These changes will ultimately mean the loss of all parking on Moorefield Road, including the last four spaces set aside for pool and community centre users.

 As well as these public transport changes, the development of Johnsonville Mall will require improvements to Moorefield Road to provide access into the Mall, better walking and cycling facilities, and a signalised intersection that allows people to cross to the Johnsonville Shopping Centre.
 The public transport changes will also create a main bus stop and connection point outside the new library once it is completed.

 Increased demand due to people visiting the new Community Hub